C0D3D3V/Moodle-Downloader/README.md

 All the files are stored in their respective directories inside the `root_dir` with the names as in moodle.

+It is planed to build a script to login (and logout) from all courses on a moodle platform.
+For the moment there is a script called `moodleCourseCrawler.py` that uses the `crawlcoursesink` option.
+This script only logs all courses on the platform.

 #### REQUIREMENTS

 - Python 2